Welcome to today's edition of the Rush 24-7 podcast.

 And we're sitting here stunned over this.

-And they've they said the reason it's bad news is because the reason it's being brought about is that more doctors are being transferred to the front lines to save these wounded people.
+And they said the reason it's bad news is because the reason it's being brought about is that more doctors are being transferred to the front lines to save these wounded people.

 In many cases, lives not worth living after they've been wounded as they have been, minus an arm, minus a leg, maybe minus both.

-And so we have left us somewhere.
+And so we have leftists somewhere.

-They actually wanted combat fatalities because that would be how the left would gin up anti-war support among the American people.
+And we figured finally, after we thought about this for a couple of hours, because it literally made no sense, they actually wanted combat fatalities because that would be how the left would gin up anti-war support among the American people.

 And Ergo, we were right.

-That's how we got the the death counts at a thousand, at 1,500, and then up to 2,000.
+That's how we got the death counts at 1,000 to 1,500 and then up to 2,000.

 Who knows what kind of life they're going to have after this?